 Plumeria tuberculata is a beautiful rare upright shrub.
 A rare evergreen species from Cuba.

-Growing Frangipania plants in cool climates
+Growing Frangipania trees in cool climates

 The coldest place we have heard of is in Switzerland, and yes they are grown indoors.
 In Australia, try Noojee at the foot of the Great Dividing Range, and yes again they are grown indoors.